vuoro/rahti/README.md

     // determines the key of your effect instance
     // (the real efault is actually a more efficient version of this)
     getKey: (...argumentsYouPassYourEffect) => argumentsYouPassYourEffect[0],
-    // if set, this effect always returns `undefined` and is not executed immediately,
+    // if set, this effect always returns `undefined` and is executed later,
-    // but on using requestIdleCallback (or requestAnimationFrame if not supported)
+    // using requestIdleCallback (or requestAnimationFrame if not supported)
     idle: false,
   }
 );